Picturepark/Picturepark.SDK.Samples/Picturepark.SDK.V1.Samples/Picturepark.ServiceProvider.Example.BusinessProcess/README.md

 *Note: The `externalId` must match the `serviceProviderId` setting in the application configuration.*

-To register the service provider for a customer, run the following call against the CP management API:
+To register the service provider for a customer, run the following call against the Fotoware Alto management API:

 ```
 POST {{cloudmanager-url}}/service/customer/serviceProvider: